bacalhau-project/bacalhau/docs/examples/model-inference/object-detection-yolo5/index.md

 The container has its own options that we must specify:

 * `--input` to select which pre-trained weights you desire with details on the [yolov5 release page](https://github.com/ultralytics/yolov5/releases)
 * `--project` specifies the output volume that the model will save its results to.
-Bacalhau defaults to using `/outputs` as the output directory, so we save to there.
+Bacalhau defaults to using `/outputs` as the output directory, so we save it there.

 For more container flags refer to the [`yolov5/detect.py` file in the YOLO repository](https://github.com/ultralytics/yolov5/blob/master/detect.py#L3-#L25).

 One final additional hack that we have to do is move the weights file to a location with the standard name.
 As of writing this, Bacalhau downloads the file to a UUID-named file, which the model is not expecting.
-This is because github 302 redirects the request to a random file in its backend.
+This is because GitHub 302 redirects the request to a random file in its backend.

 ```bash